wrld3d/wrld-indoor-maps-api/FORMAT.md

 ##### Main JSON file

-The main JSON file is conventionally named after the building and sits in the root of the submitted archive, with the GeoJSON files for each level alongside it.
+The main JSON file is named `main.json` sits in the root of the submitted archive, with the GeoJSON files for each level alongside it.
 It contains JSON for a Building object, made up of several levels, described below.

 ###### Building
 |Field|Type|Description|